This page will help you decide whether you are able to take our exams.

 For more detailed information about the eligibility criteria including sponsorship requirements, see the exams eligibility criteria and regulations.

-Candidates are expected to adhere to the Code of Conduct for Examination Candidates, which applies to all MRCPsych examinations from August 2018.
+Candidates are expected to adhere to the Code of Conduct for Examination Candidates, which applies to all MRCPsych examinations.
 Non-compliance with the Code may lead to disqualification from the relevant examination.